TOLL FREE NUMBER:

 Security in Mexico is typically of great interest and concern for companies considering manufacturing in Mexico.
 Media outlets from around the world anxiously await the next gruesome story related to the drug war in Mexico to help attract readers to their publications.
 As a result, the perception of Mexico’s overall security is distorted, especially within the Mexico manufacturing sector and in the areas located directly on the southern border of the United States.
-This is not to say there are areas of Mexico that, if possible, should be avoided and common sense safety procedures that should be followed.
+This is not to say there are areas of Mexico that, if possible, should be avoided and common sense safety procedures should be followed.
 Nowadays, there are security forces addressing the border security issues from both sides of the border.
 Both Mexican federal police and military carry out random checks on freight and vehicles coming into Mexico as well as random security check points in many Mexican cities.
 This shows the Mexican governments dedication to eliminating drug cartel, violence and kidnapping which has already been effective in reducing the crime.

 The Mexico manufacturing sector has enjoyed a long history of safely operating throughout Mexico with relatively few acts of violence against domestic and foreign employees.
 Companies that are manufacturing in Mexico, or considering manufacturing in Mexico, should understand and implement sound security measures to ensure the safety of their foreign and domestic staff.
 The first rule of thumb in Mexico, and for any large, industrial area for that matter, is to try and attract as little attention as possible to yourself and your company.
 Experts in Mexico security suggest wearing plain clothes, little to no jewelry and use transportation that does not draw attention.
 It should also be noted that while traveling to other countries for business, human rights and privileges differ in the various countries.
 This is why it’s important to practice common sense while traveling to other countries and follow the laws set in place by the government.
 This holds true to ensure maximum security in Mexico.